+1 | Original passport

-1. Valid Original Passport: valid for at least 12 months after your proposed date of arrival in Ireland.
-Please check N.U.in website for arrival date.
+Your current passport must be valid for at least 12 months after your proposed date of arrival in Ireland.
+Please check the N.U.in Program website for arrival date.

+2 | University College Dublin welcome letter

-- 2. UCD Welcome Letter: letter from UCD stating the student's full name, start date, end date, what the semester entails and how it fits into the overall programme, a statement that explains that accommodations are provided, the degree of which the semester is a part of and the awarding University and confirming the student's enrollment.
-This will be provided after a student arrives in Dublin. - 3.
-Proof of Payment of University Fees: Receipt confirmation from Northeastern showing full payment has been received. - 4.
-Evidence of sufficient funds for the duration of the stay: at least €500 per month or €3,000 (in total) if staying for 6 months or less; proof may include documents such as letter of financial support from your parent(s) or guardian(s), a statement of parental/family earnings, bank statements, credit cards, ATM cards, traveler's checks, etc.; please see the following link for further information regarding the evidence required: http://www.inis.gov.ie/en/INIS/Student%20Finances.pdf/Files/Student%20Finances.pdf - 5.
-Payment Fee of €300: Payment can only be made by credit/debit card Visa or MasterCard only (cash and checks not accepted). - 6.
-Proof of Health Insurance: MediCover Statement/Confirmation/Policy Summary (to be acquired after arrival in Dublin, from UCD representatives).
+The letter must state your full name, start date, end date, what the semester entails and how it fits into the overall programme, a statement that explains that accommodations are provided, the degree of which the semester is a part of and the awarding University and confirming your enrollment.
+This will be provided you arrive in Dublin.

+3 | Proof of payment of university fees

+Receipt confirmation from Northeastern showing full payment has been received.

+4 | Proof of sufficient finances

+Students who are coming to Ireland for less than six months will be required to demonstrate in the required form that they have access during the course of their studies to a minimum of €585 per month or €4,680 (in total) for courses of 8 months or less.

+5 | €300 fee

+Payment can only be made by credit/debit card - Visa or MasterCard only (cash and checks not accepted).

+6 | Proof of health insurance

+MediCover Statement/Confirmation/Policy Summary (to be acquired after arrival in Dublin).
 Coverage is provided by MediCover Student Private Medical Expenses Insurance.
-The student can also provide evidence of their own private health insurance policy if they choose to have additional coverage. - 7.
-Cert of Attendance Letter and UCD Student Card: After arriving in Dublin, students will be able to print out a "Cert of Attendance" letter from their SIS Student Web Account.
-They will also receive a UCD student card.
-Students should bring both of these documents to their IRP card appointment.
+You can also provide evidence of your own private health insurance policy if you choose to have additional coverage.
+You will need to provide proof of coverage upon arrival to Irish Immigration Control.

+7 | Cert of Attendance Letter and UCD Student Card:

+After arriving in Dublin, you will be able to print out a "Cert of Attendance" letter from your SIS Student Web Account.
+You will also receive a UCD student card.
+You should bring both of these documents to your IRP card appointment.